 This will influence the level of ability required.

-Furthermore, do they understand the current digital marketing landscape and are they capable of helping you to leverage this in your business?
+Do they understand the current digital marketing landscape and are they capable of helping you to leverage this in your business?

 In summary, evaluate your choice of marketing consultant based on the triumvirate, choose wisely, crunch the data, demand results.